Ameray/Landis-II-SalvageBiomass/README.md

 > Ameray A., Pureswaran D.S., Laganière J., Buchkowski R.W.
 (2025). *Quantifying the climate change mitigation potential of salvaging biomass under spruce budworm outbreaks in eastern boreal forests*.

-## License
-This project is released under the MIT License (or adapt if you prefer CC-BY for academic sharing).